-Tenant rights group calls for greater protection against dangerous heat
+Tenant group calls for better protections during extreme heat

 With summer heatwaves on the way, tenant advocacy group London ACORN held a rally outside city hall.
 ACORN Canada recently surveyed 750 tenants across the country about summer heat and related building maintenance.
 It found that 44 per cent of the low and moderate-income respondents lack access to air conditioning.
 The cost of energy was the most common reason.
 “Having A/C in each unit, that is controlled by the tenant, is incredibly important,” said Farrah Sherrard, Secretary of the London-at-Large Chapter.
 “That is something that the landlord needs to do, but in addition, we need regulations that put that cost onto the landlord without having that impact the tenants in terms of AGI’s (Above Guideline Increases) or other expenses.”